 Upon termination of the Servicer pursuant to the occurrence of a Servicer Event of Default or a Servicing Control Trigger, if the Trustee is required to appoint a successor servicer, it will do so as soon as practicably possible, and the Servicer will remain obligated pursuant to the Pooling and Servicing Agreement until its successor is appointed.
-The Trustee and any successor servicer may agree upon such successor servicer's compensation; provided that in no event will the Servicing Fee Rate exceed 0.375%.
+The Trustee and any successor servicer may agree upon such successor servicer's compensation; provided that in no event will the Servicing Fee Rate exceed 0.3750% as a percentage of the Unpaid Principal Balance.

-For the avoidance of doubt, in no event will the Securities Administrator, Guarantor, Asset Manager or the Trustee be required to act as successor servicer under the Pooling and Servicing Agreement.
-Any reasonable costs incurred by the Trustee in connection with securing successor servicer will be reimbursed to it by the predecessor Servicer.
-In the event that the predecessor Servicer fails to reimburse the Trustee, as applicable, for such costs within a sixty days, the Trustee, as applicable, will be entitled to reimbursement from amounts on deposit in the Payment Account.
-In no event may the Servicing Fee Rate exceed 37.5 basis points.
+For the avoidance of doubt, in no event will the Securities Administrator, Guarantor, Collateral Administrator or the Trustee be required to act as successor servicer under the Pooling and Servicing Agreement.
+Any reasonable costs incurred by the Trustee or the Guarantor in connection with securing successor servicer will be reimbursed to it by the predecessor Servicer.
+In the event that the predecessor Servicer fails to reimburse the Trustee or the Guarantor, as applicable, for such costs within 60 days, the Trustee or the Guarantor, as applicable, will be entitled to reimbursement from amounts on deposit in the Payment Account.

 Any reasonable servicing transfer costs of the successor servicer incurred in connection with the transfer of servicing from the predecessor Servicer, including without limitation any reasonable costs or expenses associated with the documentation of the assumption of servicing by the successor servicer, the complete transfer of all servicing data and the completion, correction and manipulation of such servicing data as may be required by the successor servicer to correct any errors or insufficiencies in the servicing data or otherwise to enable the successor servicer to service the Mortgage Loans properly and effectively, will be paid by the predecessor Servicer.
-In the event that the predecessor Servicer fails to reimburse the successor servicer for such costs within a reasonable period of time, the successor servicer will be entitled to reimbursement from the Trust.
+In the event that the predecessor Servicer fails to reimburse the successor servicer for such costs within 60 days, the successor servicer will be entitled to reimbursement from the Trust.
 The successor servicer will assume the servicing obligations as soon as practicable.